verrazzano/docs/content/en/docs/applications/oam/deploy-app.md

 </div>
 {{< /clipboard >}}

-   These pods in the `verrazzano-system`, `verrazzano-logging`, `verrazzano-monitoring` namespaces constitute the logging and monitoring stack created by Verrazzano for the deployed applications.
+   These pods in the `verrazzano-system`, `verrazzano-logging`, and `verrazzano-monitoring` namespaces constitute the logging and monitoring stack created by Verrazzano for the deployed applications.

    The logging and monitoring infrastructure comprises several components:
    * `opensearch-es` - OpenSearch for log collection